dotnet/docs/docs/csharp/getting-started/debugging-with-visual-studio-2017.md

 ## Debugging in Debug mode

 Debug mode and Release mode are two of Visual Studio's default build configurations.
 The current build configuration is shown on the toolbar.
-The following figure shows that Visual Studio is configured to compile your application in Debug mode.
+The following toolbar image shows that Visual Studio is configured to compile your application in **Debug** mode.

    ![Visual Studio toolbar](./media/debugging-with-visual-studio-2017/toolbar1.png)